To quote Dr. Seuss, Oh the places I’ve been!

 The water palace is a pretty spot along the way well worth visiting to see the abundant koi fish and beautiful property.

-For a great outing and special occasion dining try each of the Aman resorts: Amakila and Amandari are both spectacular settings that will pique all the senses.
-(I finally had Reistafel at Amandari and it did not disappoint)
+For a great outing and special occasion dining try each of the Aman resorts: Amankila and Amandari are both spectacular settings that will pique all the senses.
+(I finally had Rijsttafel at Amandari and it did not disappoint)